Posted on 30/07/2025

 Image 6: Multicolor spools.
 Source: WikiCommons

-• Silk: a shiny and silky look, ideal for decorative parts.
+• Silk: shiny, silky appearance, ideal for decorative parts.

-• Matte: reduces glare and conceals layer lines.
+• Matte: reduces reflection and hides layer lines.

-• Glossy: vibrant colors with high surface reflection.
+• Glossy: vivid colors with high surface reflection.

 Parts printed with glow-in-the-dark filament